 '''

+from migen.fhdl.module import Module

 my_or = Module()

-my or.comb += x.eq(a | b)
+my_or.comb += x.eq(a | b)

 '''

 Modules are convertible to Verilog.
 Note the ios option of the convert function, that specifies which signals (in our case, all of them) should be exported as inputs/outputs of the Verilog module.
 Without that option, signals would stay inside the Verilog module (try it).